TTK4145-2022-students/project-group-78/report.md

 - we are also delaying the button light updates by 20 times the broadcast interval, so that sufficient attemps have been made to broadcast the new order.

 ### Continuous order assigments with elevator timeouts
-- Becuase elevator state updates are timestamped, it is easy to detect an elevator which should have moved or broadcast something.
+- Because elevator state updates are timestamped, it is easy to detect an elevator which should have moved or broadcast something.
 Whether this is due to door obstruction, network disconnect, packet loss, software crash or motor disconnect, we do not care.
 - Orders are continuously (re)assigned by each elevator.
 Other assumed faulty elevators (we do not care whether we ourselves are faulty) are removed from the assignments.
 The assigments are not broadcast, because all elevators should agree on which takes which in normal operation.

 ### Considerations regarding timestamps